 Mental Health First Aid (MHFA) is an internationally recognised training course which teaches people how to spot the signs and symptoms of mental ill health and provide help on a first aid basis.

 MHFA won't teach you to be a therapist, but just like physical first aid, it will teach you to listen, reassure and respond, even in a crisis.

 Adult MHFA courses are for everyone aged 16 upwards.
-Every MHFA course is delivered by a quality assured instructor who has attended our Instructor Training programme accredited by the Royal Society for Public Health, and is trained to keep people safe and supported while they learn.
+Every MHFA course is delivered by a quality assured instructor who has attended a Training programme accredited by the Royal Society for Public Health, and is trained to keep people safe and supported while they learn.

 What will I learn?